Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 This is an auto machine, vs fully auto.
 To explain, there are super automatic or fully automatic machines, AKA “one touch” or “cappuccino maker” bean to cup machines which handle everything for you at the touch of a button, including the milk side of things.

-These are a sheath of metal or plastic around a steam pipe, and they introduce the air into the milk via a hole on the side, which suggests anyone can foam milk without developing any home barista skills.
+These are a sheath of metal or plastic around a steam pipe, and they introduce the air into the milk via a hole on the side, which means anyone can foam milk without developing any home barista skills.

 In terms of the main features, it has a handy front-loading water reservoir which will take 1.8 Litres, so not a bad capacity at all for such a low priced machine.